There are two primary surgeries for pleural mesothelioma patients: extrapleural pneumonectomy and pleurectomy with decortication.

 Some mesothelioma experts suggest a third: talc pleurodesis.

-Talc pleurodesis surgery is a low-invasive procedure and could improve the quality of life and survival time for late-stage pleural mesothelioma patients.
+Talc pleurodesis surgery is a low-invasive procedure to relieve a symptom that occurs when too much fluid is in the lung cavity, and it could improve the quality of life and survival time for patients.
 The operation manages a primary pleural mesothelioma symptom and reduces pain.

 What Is Pleurodesis?

-Pleural mesothelioma develops in the pleura, which is a thin membrane separating the chest wall and lung cavity.
-When the rare cancer forms, the presence of tumors causes fluid to build up in the pleura.
+Pleural mesothelioma develops in the pleura, which is a thin lining of the chest cavity.
+When the rare cancer forms, the presence of tumors causes a buildup of excess fluid in the pleura.
 This fluid buildup is called “pleural effusions” and puts pressure on the chest wall, which can cause chest pain and shortness of breath for the patient.

-There are numerous fixes for pleural effusions, but a pleurodesis is a potential permanent one.
+There are numerous fixes for pleural effusions, such as drainage of the fluid from the pleural space (thoracentesis), but a pleurodesis may be a permanent one.
 The surgery removes the fluid from the patient’s pleura, which allows the lungs to move normally and the patient to breathe without irritation.
 Pleurodesis surgery also involves sealing the pleural cavity to prevent future effusions.

 To seal the space, doctors inject non-asbestos talc directly into the pleural space.
 This is called a talc pleurodesis.
 The talc irritates the pleura causing an inflammatory response which then fuses together the layers of the pleura.